fourtytwo42/healthChains/backend/API.md

 ## Overview

 This document describes the REST API endpoints for the Healthcare Blockchain Backend.
-The API provides access to patient and provider data, as well as blockchain-based consent management functionality.
+The API provides **read-only** access to patient and provider data, as well as blockchain-based consent management data.

+**Important**: Write operations (grant, revoke, approve, deny) are handled directly by the frontend via MetaMask signing.
+The backend does not sign user transactions.
+See [frontend/README.md](../frontend/README.md) for information on direct contract calls.

 ## Base URL